patrick-blom/firefly_luciferin_wiki/Manual-build-process.md

 ## Build from source
 - Simply git clone the project.
 - mvn clean
 - mvn install

 Maven will create a `FireflyLuciferin-jar-with-dependencies.jar` that will be bundled with the installer.
-The jar is executable.
+Generated jar is executable.

 ## Create binary installer for Windows/Linux
 To create the binary installer, simply run: